that-hatter/scrapi-searcher/README.md

 ## Usage

-The bot is only available in the [Project Ignis Discord server](https://discord.gg/ygopro-percy) and in private messages.
+The bot is only available in the [Project Ignis Discord server](https://discord.gg/ygopro-percy) and in direct messages.
 It is set to private and cannot be added to other servers.
-A full list of commands can be accessed using `,command`.
+A full list of commands can be accessed using `,commands`.
 Cards can be searched from within messages using square brackets, e.g. `[Silhouhatte Rabbit]`.

-If you have further inquiries, you can reach out to [@that-hatter](https://github.com/that-hatter) (or `@that.hatter` on Discord).
+For further inquiries, you can reach out to [@that-hatter](https://github.com/that-hatter) (or `@that.hatter` on Discord).

 ## Contributing